Replace One, Multiple or a Full Arch of Missing Teeth

 Factors Contributing to Overall Dental Implant Cost

 Dental implants are designed to be a permanent smile solution that will last a lifetime with proper care.
-But it all starts with precise placement from an experienced dental professional like Dr. Spencer.
+However, precise placement from an experienced dental professional, like Dr. Spencer, is the key to long lasting implants.
 Dr. Spencer will evaluate your individual needs during a one-on-one consultation to determine the cost of your investment.
 This determination will be based on a number of factors:

 - The number of teeth being replaced